X: Manage eXacerbations

 |Patients with COPD discharged from hospital following an exacerbation should receive comprehensive follow-up led by the primary healthcare team.||I||Strong|

-An exacerbation is an event in the natural course of the disease characterised by a change in the patient’s baseline dyspnoea, cough, and/or sputum that is beyond normal day-to-day variations, is acute in onset, and may warrant a change in regular medication in a patient with underlying COPD (Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017)
+A COPD exacerbation is characterised by a change in the patient’s baseline dyspnoea, cough, and/or sputum that is beyond normal day-to-day variations, is acute in onset, and may warrant a change in regular medication or hospital admission [evidence level III-2, strong recommendation]

 Soltani et al (Soltani 2015) prospectively evaluated a cohort of 150 severe COPD patients admitted with an exacerbation of COPD at an Australian tertiary hospital and reported a 28% readmission rate at three months and a 12 month mortality rate of 24.5%.
 It should be noted that patients requiring invasive or non-invasive ventilation were excluded from this study.

 In patients with COPD the normally sterile lower airway is frequently colonised by Haemophilus influenzae, Streptococcus pneumoniae and Moraxella catarrhalis.
 While the number of organisms may increase during exacerbations of COPD, the role of bacterial infection is controversial (Macfarlane 1993, Smith 1980, Soler 1998, Wilson 1998, Stockley 2000, Walsh 1999, Mogulkoc 1999, Murphy 1999, Miravitlles 1999).
-Exacerbations can also be caused by viral infection (Seemungal 2001) other causes include left ventricular failure and pulmonary embolus.
+Exacerbations can also be caused by viral infection (Seemungal 2001).
+Retrospective data from an Australian tertiary hospital demonstrated that influenza virus and rhinovirus were the most common viral pathogens found in patients admitted to hospital with an exacerbation of COPD (Biancardi 2016).
+Other causes include left ventricular failure and pulmonary embolus.
 A panel study of patients with moderate to severe COPD demonstrated that exacerbations could also be triggered by urban air pollutants such as PM10, black smoke and NO2 (Peacock 2011) [evidence level II].
 Chest trauma and inappropriate use of sedatives can lead to sputum retention and hypoventilation.

 A systematic review comprising of seven trials with a total of 880 patients who were hospitalised with an exacerbation of COPD and underwent a CT pulmonary angiogram found that 16% had a pulmonary embolism (Aleva 2017).
 There was large variation in the prevalence of pulmonary embolism between studies; 3% to 29%.
 Only one third of patients had small isolated sub segmental pulmonary embolism.
 Based on the high prevalence of pulmonary embolism, this diagnosis should be considered in patients presenting with an exacerbation of COPD when signs of an infection are absent and chest pain and cardiac failure are present.

-Early diagnosis and treatment of exacerbations may prevent admission and loss of lung function (Wilkinson 2004, Halpin 2017) [evidence level III-2].
+Early diagnosis and treatment of exacerbations may prevent hospital admission and delay COPD progression (Wilkinson 2004) [evidence level III-2, strong recommendation]

 Prolonged COPD exacerbations are associated with worse health status and the exacerbation that follows occurs sooner.
 Exacerbations of COPD are associated with accelerated loss of lung function, particularly in patients with mild disease.
 In patients with mild COPD each severe exacerbation was associated with an additional FEV1 loss of 87mls/year (95% CI 23 to 151) (Dransfield 2017).
 Retrospective analysis of data from the UPLIFT study also demonstrated an accelerated loss of lung function after a single COPD exacerbation (Halpin 2017).